petersmith-hun/domino-platform/modules/binary-executable-agent/README.md

 Please note, that since this agent spawns processes on the host machine, its packaging is standalone binary executable, instead of a Docker container, so it can directly communicate with the host system.
-In case your deployments are configured as services, or the application are executed under a different user than the agent, you will need to run the agent as root.
+In case your deployments are configured as services, or the application is executed under a different user than the agent, you will need to run the agent as root.
 The agent itself is installed as an auto-starting systemd service.

 ## Manual installation